shorian/obsidian-ticktick-task-creator/Planning Docs/Project Plan.md

 ## Summary

 Obsidian has some incredible features for knowledge management, but for keeping a to-do list, it's an awkward choice at best.
-TickTick is a highly flexible task-management app with comparatively limited note-taking features.
+TickTick is a highly flexible task-management app with relatively limited note-taking features.

 As a user of both systems, some of my tasks in TickTick are associated with supporting information in my Obsidian vault.
 Without this plugin, I have to enter this information redundantly.
-Obsidian TickTIck Task Creator will create tasks in TickTick based on the name and frontmatter properties of an Obsidian note, saving time and reducing errors and inconsistencies.
+Obsidian TickTIck Task Creator will create tasks in TickTick based on the name and frontmatter properties of an Obsidian note, saving time and improving data consistency.

+## Objectives

+- All planned features implemented by September 1, 2025
+  - With at least 90% test coverage
+- First draft of user documentation for all planned features by September 12
+- Submit for inclusion in Obsidian Community Plugins by the end of September
+- Plugin has more than one user by the end of October

 ## Scope

 ### Must Have

 - Obsidian plugin creates tasks in TickTick based on notes in Obsidian
-  - OAuth
 - Maintain links from a TickTick task to the original Obsidian note, and from the note to its associated TickTick task
 - TickTick task attributes set based on Obsidian note properties
   - Settings to configure associations between frontmatter keys and task attributes
 - Set task attributes based on TickTick Quick Add syntax
-- Good test coverage
+- Effective test suite
 - Clear user documentation

 ### Nice to Have